martinmolin/skytable-dotnet/README.md

     }
 }
 ```
+Keep in mind that you can always set up your own custom queries to perform other queries than `SET/GET`, see the `Skytable.Client.Example` project for more details.

 <a name="todos"></a>
 ## TODO:
+- [ ] Add TLS support
 - [ ] Document public API
 - [X] Parse element types
   - [X] STRING